DataTransfer: Neural network based interpolation across non-nested meshes: Neural network based interpolation

-Although multilayer perceptrons possess universal approximation capability, the experiments demonstrate that their practical use for mesh-based interpolation faces inherent difficulties.
-While the networks produce smoother reconstructions, training becomes increasingly demanding with deeper architectures.
-Furthermore, the non-convexity of the loss landscape often confines optimization to local minima and the error typically stagnates near $10^{-3}$, limiting further gains in accuracy.
-These findings illustrate the challenges of employing fully trainable deep neural networks for functions with pronounced oscillations or sharp gradients.
-Gradient-based methods entail considerable computational expense and exhibit sensitivity to hyperparameter choices, which complicates their deployment in practice.
-For interpolation tasks, however, accuracy, efficiency and robustness are all indispensable.
-This motivates the consideration of alternative strategies, such as extreme learning machines, which provide faster training and more consistent performance.
+Although MLPs possess universal approximation capability, the experiments above show that their practical use for mesh-based interpolation remains challenging.
+While the networks produce smooth reconstructions, the achieved accuracy typically stagnates near $10^{-3}$, leaving limited room for further improvement.
+More generally, for multilayer fully trainable deep networks, the nonconvex nature of the underlying optimization problem makes gradient-based training computationally demanding, and increased depth offers no guaranteed performance gain.
+In addition, practical deployment is complicated by the need to tune multiple hyperparameters, including network width, depth, initialization method, optimization algorithm and learning rate.
+For interpolation tasks, however, accuracy, efficiency and robustness are all essential.
+These considerations motivate the alternative strategy introduced in the next section, where we turn to extreme learning machines for faster training and more stable performance.